waikato-datamining/waikato-datamining.github.io/news/2024-07-02-idc-release/index.rst

 .. description:
 .. type: text

-Out `image-dataset-converter <https://github.com/waikato-datamining/image-dataset-converter>`__ library keeps evolving and, apart from fixing bugs, we also keep adding useful stuff.
+Our `image-dataset-converter <https://github.com/waikato-datamining/image-dataset-converter>`__ library keeps evolving and, apart from fixing bugs, we also keep adding useful stuff.

 The version of the `image-dataset-converter-all` library stands now at **0.0.3**.